ZAk-27/MyRestau/README.md

 To install the application, follow these steps:

-1. Clone the repository: `git clone https://github.com/yourusername/myrestau.git`
+1. Clone the repository: `git clone https://github.com/ZAk-27/MyRestau.git`
-2. Navigate to the project directory: `cd myrestau`
+2. Navigate to the project directory: `cd MyRestau`
 3. Install the dependencies: `npm install`
 4. Start the development server: `npm run dev`